dradtke/blog/content/post/gtk-giphy.md

 If you'd like, this entire application can be written in pure C (as opposed to the Qt framework which requires C++), but another benefit of targeting GNOME technologies is that it has its own C#-inspired language that compiles to C: Vala.
-As a result, applications written in Vala are just as fast as ones written in C, but you get a language whose usability is on par with Python.
+As a result, applications written in Vala are just as fast as those written in C, but you get a language whose usability is on par with Python.

 ## Running the Examples